basshelal/Waqti-Backend/app/src/main/resources/docs/base/task/Properties.md

 * **Labels:** The user defined category(s) that this Task belongs to.
 A Task can belong to or have 0 or many labels.
 Labels are used as a way of categorizing Tasks and are thus helpful in filtering and analytics.
 Labels can not be a Constraint.

-* **Optional:** Shows whether the Task is optional or not.
-An optional Task is one that is to be done or pursued if there is free time, thus an optional Task has less priority than a non-optional Task (mandatory Task) even if the Task has the lowest priority, this makes optional Tasks the lowest priority of all Tasks.
-An optional Task cannot be failable.
-Optional can not be a Constraint however it does behave similar to a Constraint in that it does modify the Task's life-cycle and overall behavior if it is set to true.

 * **Description:** A textual description of this Task, useful for if the Task is complex or requires further information that the title cannot provide.
 Description can not be a Constraint.